cloudflare/pint/docs/configuration.md

   way as `for` match filter.
 - `ignore` - works exactly like `match` but does the opposite - any alerting or recording rule matching all conditions defined on `ignore` will not be checked by this `rule` block.
+- `enable` - list of check names to enable for any Prometheus rule matching this block.
+  Enabling checks here will overwrite `check { disable = [...] }` settings, but won't enable checks disable specifically for some Prometheus rule via `# pint disable ...` comments.
+- `disable` - list of check names to disable for any Prometheus rule matching this block.
+  This takes precedence over `enable` option above.

 Note: both `match` and `ignore` require all defined filters to be satisfied to work.
 If multiple `match` and/or `ignore` rules are present any of them needs to match for the rule to